 - I advise to bring child restraints to keep toddlers close to you as the main hall fills up quickly and little ones can easily wander off.

 - It’s a good idea to bring some colouring books, colouring pens, sticker books etc. to occupy younger ninjas and their siblings during the judging phase.

 - The RDS Food Hall at lunchtime can be busy.
-Bring a packed lunch or check out the alternatives, like The Horse Show House, which offer good value lunches for the kids if you fancy escaping the RDS for a treat.
+The Horse Show House offer good value lunches for the kids if you fancy escaping the RDS for a treat.

 - Bring a cooled bag with drinks, snacks and treats for kids to dip into during the day.
 The RDS can get warm so having bottles of cool water to hand is awesome.

 - Try to set up some communication system so that you can reach your ninja readily should they need to be called back to their stand.
 As the day goes on, ninja’s will most likely be off exploring the cool games and tech stands and it can hold up the judging process if they cannot be found when needed.
 I allowed my daughter use her mobile phone on the day.

 - Oh and don’t forget yourself!
 Bring a book, some magazines or your own laptop so you can sit back and relax while your child has a ball at the biggest youth Tech awards in Ireland!